SW7055 - Communication, Skills and Values in Social Work (2021/22)

 • The module will include service user, carer and practitioner contributions

-Personal and Professional Development Plan (PPDP) is an opportunity for the student to identify their overall professional goals related to the PCF and the HCPC’s Standard of Conduct and Ethics and students will also be encouraged to develop individual (PPDP).
+The Placement Application Form (PAF) and the Personal and Professional Development Plan (PPDP) are an opportunity for the student to identify their overall professional development and goals related to the PCF and the Social Work England Standards and BASW Code of Ethics.

 These methods will be underpinned by an understanding of social work values, anti-discriminatory and anti-oppressive practice, which will be integrated throughout the module.